Jagucan/holbertonschool-validation/module3_task2/DEPLOY.md

 You can run `make test` or use a curl command from the terminal to send a request to localhost and check that the response is valid.

-## How to perform lint?

-To perform lint, use the command `make lint`.
-This will check the code for any formatting or syntax errors.

 ## How to create a tag?

 To create a tag, use the command `git tag -a <tag_name> -m "<tag_message>"`.
 Replace `<tag_name>` with the desired name for the tag and `<tag_message>` with a description of the tag.

+## How to perform lint checks?

+To perform lint checks, use the command `make lint`.
+This will check the code for any formatting or syntax errors.